 Public Function HmacHex(ByVal strHexText As String, ByVal strHexKey As String) As String

-See sha1.HmacHex
+See sha1.HmacHex.

 The string variable szDigest must be at least 40 (API_MAX_SHA1_CHARS) characters long (41 in a C program). szData and szKey are expected to be an even number of characters long, i.e. representing complete byte values.
 Any trailing odd character will be ignored.